-12.16.
+13.16.
 Referral Process

-Staff and visitors to the school must refer all concerns about pupils who show signs of vulnerability or radicalisation to the Designated Safeguarding Lead using the usual methods for reporting other safeguarding concerns.
+- Staff and visitors to the school must refer all concerns about pupils who show signs of vulnerability or radicalisation to the Designated Safeguarding Lead using the usual methods for reporting other safeguarding concerns. - 13.17.

-12.17.
 The Prevent duty, Departmental advice for schools and childcare providers, June 2015 explains what governors and staff can do if they have any concerns relating to extremism.
 The Department for Education has set up a telephone helpline (020 7340 7264) to enable people to raise concerns directly.
 Concerns can also be raised by email to counter.extremism@education.gsi.gov.uk.

-13. Online Safety
+14. Online Safety

-- 13.1.
-Our policy on E-safety is set out in a separate policy and acknowledges the importance of pupils staying safe on-line and via mobile phone apps. - 13.2.
-The curriculum in Year 8 from 2015 teaches pupils, in IT lessons and the PSHE programme in Years 7-11, how to stay safe on-line, the dangers of sexting etc. - 13.3.
+- 14.1.
+Our policy on E-safety is set out in a separate policy and acknowledges the importance of pupils staying safe on-line and via mobile phone apps.
+All staff must remain aware that technology is a significant component in many wellbeing and safeguarding issues. - 14.2.
+Governors should ensure that pupils are taught about safeguarding, including on-line safety. - 14.3.
+The curriculum in Year 7 and 8 teaches pupils, in IT lessons about how to stay safe on-line and the dangers of sending nude/semi-nude images and/or vidoes. (youth produced sexual imagery) etc. - 14.4.
+Further opportunities to teach safeguarding will include covering relevant issues for the school through Relationships and Sex Education and Health Education, compulsory from September 2021.
+Charles Darwin School will introduce this in a phased approach via the new Personal Development curriculum in Year 8, through the Tutorial and Assembly Programme in Year 7-13 and through specific subject content. - 14.5.
 An E-safety lead on SLT will be appointed.
-For 2019-20 this will be Jon Simpson, Assistant Headteacher.
-He will be expected to lead on the promotion of E-safety across the school, via assemblies, tutorial work, displays and annual parental presentation to new Year 7s in July each year. - 13.4.
+For 2021-22 this will be Jon Simpson, Assistant Headteacher.
+He will be expected to lead on the promotion of E-safety across the school, via assemblies, tutorial work, displays and annual parental presentation to new Year 7s in July each year.
+The Personal Development Leads 2021-22 are Louise Rees (DHT and DSL) and Rob Jones (AHT) - 14.6.
 New Year 7 parents will be invited to an e-safety awareness presentation from July 2015 prior to their son/daughter starting at the school.
-[Attendance at this presentation is expected.] - 13.5.
-Parents will be given regular online safety updates via the Link (school newsletter) when relevant. - 13.6.
+[Attendance at this presentation is expected.] - 14.7.
+Parents will be given regular online safety updates via the Link (school newsletter) when relevant. - 14.8.
 The school website will have a link for all users to immediately report inappropriate use of the internet [CEOP].
-This is a requirement of good practice in all Kent schools and has been adopted by Charles Darwin School.

-13.7.
-KCSIE 2019 includes a link to new DfE guidance on teaching pupils how to stay safe online [Annex C KCSIE 2019].
+This is a requirement of good practice in all Kent schools and has been adopted by Charles Darwin School. - 14.9.
+KCSIE 2021 includes a link to new DfE guidance on teaching pupils how to stay safe online [Annex D KCSIE 2021].
+This includes how to support keeping children safe online when they are learning at home.

-14. Prevention
+15. Prevention